 Helping clients improve relationships such as developing better communication and conflict resolution skills can increase treatment success.
 Additionally, assertiveness training, parenting, and helping clients resolve relational wounds from the past can all be helpful.
 Restoring family relationships and increasing family involvement during treatment can bring added recovery support.

 A Growing Need

 The need for treatment continues to rise as the prevalence of drugs widens in the community.
-According to a recent article by Southwest News Media, “Heroin, methamphetamine, marijuana and cocaine have a significant presence in Carver County, and of the four, only cocaine has decreased in the number of arrests and convictions, according to the officers.”
+According to a recent article by Southwest News Media, “Heroin, methamphetamine, marijuana, and cocaine have a significant presence in Carver County, and of the four, only cocaine has decreased in the number of arrests and convictions, according to the officers.”

-This widespread drug use and its corresponding problems has prompted NorthStar Regional to expand residential and outpatient services in Carver and Scott counties, including this center for women and a 46-bed center for men planned to open in June 2019 in Shakopee.
+This widespread drug use and its corresponding problems have prompted NorthStar Regional to expand residential and outpatient services in Carver and Scott counties, including this center for women and a 46-bed center for men planned to open in June 2019 in Shakopee.

-For NorthStar Regional, a new center is exciting not merely because it creates more beds, but because high quality, available treatment options bring hope.
+For NorthStar Regional, a new center is exciting not merely because it creates more beds, but because high-quality, available treatment options bring hope.
 In a darkened life where discouragement and disappointment have become the norm, every ray of hope shines brightly.
 The Women’s Residential Treatment Center is an outreach into the community designed to break the chains of addiction, bring encouragement to the broken-hearted, and establish a life of healing and recovery.